khoj-ai/llm-coup/docs/index.md

 ![GRAPH ABOUT CHALLENGE WIN RATE](./charts/mixed_model/challenge_behavior.png)

+Players are able to challenge if they want to question another player's claim to have an influence card.
+For example, Player 1 might use the `STEAL` action, claiming to have a `CAPTAIN` card.
+If Player 2 thinks Player 1 is unlikely to possess a `CAPTAIN`, they will issue a challenge to counter the claim.
+If Player 1 does not have the card, then Player 1 loses an influence.
+If Player 1 does have the card, then Player 2 loses an influence.
+Importantly, there is no _personal_ benefit to Player 2 for initiating a successful challenge, but there is a personal cost to initiating a failed challenge.

-Challenge win rates are informative for revealing how accurate a model's ability to card count or model its opponents is.
+Challenge win rates inform us about how accurate a model's ability to card count or model its opponents is.
 The better a model is at predicting the cards other players have, the higher their challenge win rate will be.
 However, the win rate does not factor in their aggression.
 A more aggressive player may use more attempts, challenging even when their confidence level is low.

-We find that `gpt-5` seems to have the best win rates.
+We find that `gpt-5-2025-08-07` excels at opponent modeling.
+It demonstrates consistently strong capabilities in calculating chance informed by discarded cards, previous claims, and revealed information.

-Games with discussion seem to slightly favor thinking models.
-This may be because non-thinking models could be more susceptible to persuasion from other players.
+Games with discussion seem to slightly favor large reasoning models.
+This may be because non-reasoning models could be more susceptible to persuasion from other players.
 Without discussion, players have to solely rely on implicit information from deduction.

 We generally see fairly robust win rates across the suite of tested models, pointing to adroitness in risk-reward calculations.